nouraldeen1/RL-MBPO-Breakout/README.md

 ## 🧠 Why This Environment Setup?

 ### Frame Stacking (4 frames)

 Without `FrameStack(4)`, your MBPO Dynamics Model cannot see where the ball is moving.
 It would just see a static image.
 Stacking frames allows the model to learn the physics of the bounce.

 ### EpisodicLifeEnv

-In Breakout, if the agent loses a life but the "episode" continues, the reward signal gets confusing.
+In Space Invaders and similar Atari games, if the agent loses a life but the "episode" continues, the reward signal gets confusing.
 This wrapper tells the agent exactly when it failed, leading to higher quality gradients and faster convergence.

 ### Delta State Prediction

 The dynamics model predicts the **change** in pixels (`delta_state = next_state - state`) rather than the whole next image.
 This is easier for a CNN to learn - it only needs to learn "where the ball moved" instead of redrawing the entire screen.

 ### Nature DQN Preprocessing Stack

 ```
 NoopResetEnv(30)      → Initial state variety
 MaxAndSkipEnv(4)      → Reduce flickering, increase speed